 (vii) evidence to the satisfaction of the Registrar of the incorporation of the existing corporation; and

+(viii) a statement setting out the connection that the proposed co-operative would have to this State; and

+(ix) a statement of the address of the co-operative’s registered office or proposed registered office; and

-(viii) any other particulars that the Registrar may require.
+(x) any other particulars that the Registrar may require.

-(2) For a corporation that on registration under this Division will be a transferred co-operative, an application need only comprise the requirements of subsection (1)(a), (c)(iv) and (viii).
+[(2) deleted]

+[Section 23 amended by No. 7 of 2016 s.
+17.]

 24. Requirements for registration

 (1) When an application is made for registration as a co-operative under this Division, the Registrar must register the corporation as a co-operative under this Act and register its rules under this Act if the Registrar is satisfied that the requirements for registration of the co-operative have been met.